edgedb/easy-edgedb/README.md

 Bonus question: what's a quick way to undo this using string indexing?

+Up next in Chapter 7: [Jonathan climbs the castle wall to try to get into Count Dracula's room.](../chapter7/index.md)

 # Chapter 7 - Jonathan finally "leaves" the castle